ssu-humane/K-HATERS/README.md

 ## License

-This dataset is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+This dataset is shared under a Creative Commons Attribution-ShareAlike 4.0 International License.